Reformulating UK - European Relations After Brexit: Implications for the MENA region

 Presentation at Hankuk University of Foreign Studies, Seoul

-On November 29, Robert Mason gave a presentation in the Department of Middle East and African Studies, Graduate School of International and Area Studies at Hankuk University of Foreign Studies on Iranian policy in Syria.
+On November 29, Robert Mason gave a presentation in the Department of the Middle East and African Studies, Graduate School of International and Area Studies at Hankuk University of Foreign Studies on Iranian policy in Syria.

 Middle East Studies Center Co-Hosts 14th Korea - Middle East Cooperation Forum in Seoul